Do I need to replace breast pump parts?

-Not necessarily.
-The above guidelines are recommendations based on two types of pump users: those who exclusively express (moms who use their pumps 6-8 times per day), and those who pump 1-3 times a day (such as moms who pump and work and direct latch feed at home).
+Yes, to maintain your pump working correctly, and to ensure you are draining as much as you can each pumping session.
+The above guidelines are recommendations based on two types of pump users: those who exclusively express (mums who use their pumps 6-8 times per day), and those who pump 1-3 times a day (such as moms who pump and work and direct latch feed at home).
 If you pump less frequently than that, then you may find parts last a little bit longer – BUT, always pay close attention for signs of wear and tear including reduced suction, slurping noises, changes in shape, and tears.

 Quick Glance Chart for Replacing Breast Pump Parts

 (Pump 1-3 times per day)

 ||As needed (Inspect regularly for buildup after 6 months)